 - Pay down your existing debts and credit card balances

 - Resolve any credit issues or collections

 - Pay your bills on time, every time

-You should also pull your credit report and check for any inaccuracies or errors you might see.
-If you find any, file a dispute with the reporting credit bureau and include the appropriate documentation.
-Correcting these inaccuracies could give you score a boost.
+You should also pull your credit report and check for any inaccuracies you might see.
+If you find any, file a dispute with the reporting credit bureau, and include the appropriate documentation.
+Correcting these inaccuracies could give your score a boost.

 By law, you are entitled to a free copy of your credit report from each of the three credit bureaus every year.
 However, as of April 20, 2020, the three major credit bureaus—Equifax, TransUnion, and Experian—increased the frequency to once per week, in a program that was set to expire after one year.
 It has since been extended, enabling individuals to get a free copy of their credit report weekly through 2022.